Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

   nav: "MachineLearning"
 ---

-A classical learning problem is called supervised learning.
+A classical learning paradigm is called supervised learning.
 In this case, we usually have an input called features and output called target.
 The goal is that given some features we ask the trained model to predict the output.

-To do so, we collect a training dataset in which we have a number of pairs of training sample composing of a feature vector and its corresponding output.
+To do so, we collect a training dataset in which we have a number of pairs of training sample composing of a feature vector denoted $\mathcal{X}$ and its corresponding output denoted $\mathcal{Y}$.
 Since we have ground truth for every single input, we call this type of learning as supervised learning and the learned model as hypothesis.
 An example can be shown in the table below.

 ![Supervise Learning Intuition](/images/cs229_lec1_intuit.png)

+In this case, we have living areas as features and price as output.
+The task is that given a new input of living area, the model can predict the price of it.

 When the target output is in continuous space, we call it a **regression problem**.
 When the target output is in discrete space, we call it as a **classification problem**.